 Surgery: Gotu kola might cause too much sleepiness if combined with medications used during and after surgery.
 Stop using gotu kola at least 2 weeks before a scheduled surgery.

 Medications that can harm the liver (Hepatotoxic drugs) interacts with GOTU KOLA

 Gotu kola might harm the liver.
 Some medications can also harm the liver.
 Taking gotu kola along with a medication that can harm the liver might increase the risk of liver damage.

 Sedative medications (CNS depressants) interacts with GOTU KOLA

-Large amounts of gotu kola might cause sleepiness and drowsiness.
-Medications that cause sleepiness are called sedatives.
-Taking gotu kola along with sedative medications might cause too much sleepiness.
+Gotu kola might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking gotu kola with sedative medications might cause breathing problems and/or too much sleepiness.

 Be cautious with this combination